KeeTraxx/redmine-timereporter/README.md

 The REST endpoint can be configured in the plugin configuration screen.

 ## Project custom fields
-If you need additional information about your project in the
+If you need additional information about your project or issues in the backend, the custom fields will be sent to your REST endpoint as well.

 ## REST backend format
 The plugin will HTTP POST to the REST backend in this JSON format: